When should your business go social?

-If your business isn’t using social media (social networking websites such as Facebook, Twitter, LinkedIn, etc.), you’re probably feeling left behind.
-But as important as the experts will tell you social media is for your business, there are some things you should consider before jumping onboard.
+If your business isn’t on social media, you’re probably feeling left behind.
+As important as the experts will tell you social media is for your business, consider the following before getting on the bandwagon.

 Firstly you need to find out if your customers are using social networks.
 You know who your customers are, but do you know if they are using social media?
 Search for conversations about your products, or for locations of users to see if they live near your business.
 Also look at your competitors and other entities in your industry, to see if they have a following on social networks.
 Basic research like this will indicate if your audience is there.